-The Wuhan coronavirus is a zoonotic disease, which means it originated in animals and spilled over to humans.
+The novel coronavirus that causes COVID-19 is a zoonotic disease, which means it originated in animals and spilled over to humans.
 Three quarters of infectious diseases are zoonotic spillovers.
 These include AIDS, Ebola, and SARS.
 The 1918 influenza pandemic, which infected half a billion people worldwide and killed 50 million of them, was avian in origin.

 Non-zoonotic diseases, like polio, can be eradicated entirely by population-wide vaccination.
 But zoonoses can persist in animal populations, called reservoirs in this context, even if the human population is vaccinated.
 Currently, there is no vaccine for the Wuhan coronavirus, which is officially known as 2019-nCoV.